dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ### Creating array configuration

-There is a sample yaml file in the samples folder under the top-level directory called `secret.yaml` with the following content:
+There is a sample yaml file in the samples folder called `secret.yaml` with the following content:
  ```yaml
   # Username for accessing PowerFlex system.
   # If authorization is enabled, username will be ignored.